 Secondary Design and Technology (Age Range 11 – 16)

 This course will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Design and Technology.
 The course will aim to develop reflective and analytical skills as well as providing practical experience in planning effective lessons, hands-on classroom experience, and opportunities to further your own subject knowledge.
-In the area of Product Design, specifically there will be opportunities to develop teaching skills in the following areas:

 As part of the course you will develop your ability to deliver hands-on learning combined with academic rigour, which is a key characteristic of successful Design and Technology teaching.